Collin Johnson: NFL career statistics

+Post-playing career

+On May 21, 2026, Johnson announced his retirement from football to attend the MIT Sloan School of Management.

 Personal life

 Johnson's father Johnnie also played at Texas and played for ten years in the NFL; he was inducted into the College Football Hall of Fame in 2007.
 Collin's older brother Kirk was also a football player at Texas (2015–19), and his sister Camille was a member of the track and field team where she threw the javelin (2018–19).

 On June 26, 2020, Collin proposed to his girlfriend since high school, Sara Machado.